 - Open up ROLI Dashboard from your applications/programs folder.

-- In the MIDI Settings in the bottom-right of Dashboard, select "Single" and set the channel to 1.
+- Select MIDI Mode: Single Channel and set the channel to 1.

 - Set the Pitch Bend Range to 24 semitones – Omnisphere's maximum pitch bend range.